nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 * (C) using only Provider Gateway
   * when a REST/JSON service needs to be published in X-Road for SOAP/XML clients

+**N.B.** Use of alternative A is no longer required since X-Road has a built-in support for consuming and producing REST services starting from version 6.21.0.
+[More information.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Protocols/pr-rest_x-road_message_protocol_for_rest.md)

 The component is tested with X-Road v6.4 and it includes the following features:

 * **Provider Gateway** : access REST services (JSON, XML) via WSDL defined X-Road services